 Interrogatories serve a very important function in the discovery process.
 They help narrow the disputed facts at issue in a lawsuit.
 By understanding each other’s position regarding details of an incident, the parties can focus their arguments and energy on only the disputed points.

-Requests For Documents
+Requests for Documents

 Parties typically issue request for documents for all relevant documents pertaining to the facts and damages of a case.
 Documents in this context may include invoices, reports, emails, text messages, and other types of documentary evidence.
 The types of documents that may be requested at this stage are voluminous.